The Latest in Disability Research, Advocacy, Policy, and Practice

 Family-Centered Early Supports and Services (FCESS), or early intervention, provides comprehensive evaluations and services for infants and young children (birth to three years old) with developmental disabilities, including autism, and for infants and children with certain conditions that are likely to result in a developmental delay or who are at risk of a substantial developmental delay.
 Available services include developmental evaluations, speech therapy, occupational therapy, physical therapy, special instruction, service coordination, parent teaching and assistance with a child’s transition to pre-school services.
 Early intervention services are provided in natural settings, most often the child’s home or child care setting.

-New Hampshire’s local are responsible for administering New Hampshire’s early intervention services.
+New Hampshire’s local area agencies or local area agencies are responsible for administering New Hampshire’s early intervention services.
 Anyone who has a concern about a child’s development can make a referral to early intervention including, and most-importantly, the parent.
 If you have questions or concerns about your child’s progress in meeting developmental milestones such as crawling, making eye contact or talking, you may want to speak with your child’s pediatrician or contact your local area agency to refer your child for early intervention.

 After you (or another person, such as the child’s pediatrician) contact the area agency to make a referral, the area agency has 45 days to complete an evaluation (with your permission), determine eligibility and, if your child is eligible, develop an Individualized Family Support Plan (IFSP).
 During this time, the area agency’s Intake Coordinator will hold a meeting with a team of professionals to determine what assessments and evaluations need to be conducted to identify your child’s developmental needs in the following areas: cognitive development, physical development (including hearing and vision), communication, social and emotional development and adaptive development.
 The parent is a critical member of the child’s early intervention team and should be actively involved in the evaluation process and, if the child is eligible, in developing the child’s IFSP.